What is Alzheimer’s disease?

 The 7 Stages of Alzheimer’s disease, also known as the Global Deterioration Scale (GDS), was developed by Dr Barry Reisberg, Director of the Fisher Alzheimer’s Disease Education and Research Program at NYU Grossman School of Medicine.

-The guideline is used by professionals and caregivers around the world to identify what stage of the disease a person is in.
+The guideline is used by professionals and caregivers around the world to identify what stage of the disease a person is in and demonstrates how Alzheimer's disease progresses.

 In summary, Stages 1-3 are the pre-dementia stages; Stages 4-7 are the dementia stages; and Stage 5 is the point where a person can no longer live without assistance.

-Here are the 7 stages broken down in more detail:
+Here are the 7 stages of Alzheimer's disease broken down in more detail:

-- Stage 1: No dementia is seen – there are generally no symptoms at this stage, but there may be early monitoring based on family history.
+There are generally no dementia symptoms at this stage, but there may be early monitoring based on family history.

-- Stage 3: Mild cognitive impairment – mild impairments become noticeable often by someone very close to this person.
+Mild cognitive impairments become noticeable often by someone very close to this person.
 These impairments can include reduced memory and concentration.

-- Stage 4: Moderate cognitive decline (mild dementia) – Alzheimer’s disease is often diagnosed with considerable accuracy at this stage.
+Alzheimer’s disease is often diagnosed with considerable accuracy at this stage.
 Memory loss and the inability to perform everyday tasks is more evident.
 This can include the inability to pay rent or other bills, the inability to shop for groceries or difficulty ordering from a menu in a restaurant.
-Despite these symptoms, a person at this stage can still potentially live independently in community settings.
+Despite these symptoms of moderate Alzheimer's disease, a person at this stage can still potentially live independently in community settings.

-- Stage 7: Very severe cognitive decline (severe dementia) – this is the most severe and final stage of Alzheimer’s disease and may include a loss of speech and facial expressions.
+This is the most severe and final stage of Alzheimer’s disease, also known as advanced Alzheimer's disease, and may include a loss of speech and facial expressions.

 The rate of progression throughout each stage varies from person to person.
 Usually, Alzheimer’s disease leads to complete dependence on a caregiver and finally death – usually from another contributing illness such as pneumonia.
 A person may live from three to 20 years with Alzheimer’s disease, with the average lifespan being seven to ten years.